Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 5. create grade-add.php in req folder to fetch data from the database
 6. add blank field validator on grade-add.php
 7. update insertion query on grade-add.php
+8. create grade-delete.php
+9. create a function removeGrade on grade.php
+10. on grade-delete modify the variable to make it functional